mtimjones/7drl_2019/README.md

 - [ ]  Implement the random process.

 - [ ]  Implement the Executive process.

-- [ ]  Implement the basic game loop.

 - [ ]  Implement the death process and the morgue.